tsnellgrove/dark_castle3/doc/to_do.md

 						- DONE: except item not in your inventory
 						- DONE: no except item
 					- DONE: tighten code - first pass
-			- INPROC: enable 'take all'
+			- DONE: enable 'take all'
 				- IDEA: in order of weight ?
 				- DONE: test in Zork to see order / behavior of 'take all'
 				- DECISION: don't re-order for now